-In Canada, 21,300 men are diagnosed with prostate cancer each year, making it the most common type of cancer affecting men.
-An estimated one in seven Canadian men will develop it in their lifetime, and one in 29 will die of it.
-While five-year survival rates are relatively high compared to other cancers, approximately 95 per cent, 4,100 Canadian men still died from prostate cancer in 2017.
+In Canada, an estimated 25,900 men were diagnosed with prostate cancer in 2023, making it the most common type of cancer affecting men.
+An estimated one in eight Canadian men will develop it in their lifetime, and one in 30 will die of it.

 Prostate cancers vary in risk.
 Some are aggressive and lethal, requiring invasive treatments that often yield life-altering side effects, while others are indolent, meaning treatment may not even be necessary.
 Differentiating aggressive cases from indolent ones early on is essential to providing treatment alternatives that are effective and that don’t have an unnecessary impact on a patient’s quality of life.

 High prevalence rates, a relative inability to differentiate aggressive cancers from indolent ones early on, and limitations in the treatment of aggressive tumours make prostate cancer a pressing health issue in Canada.

 Given these challenges, the Terry Fox Research Institute has embarked on a multi-pronged strategy to fund the best prostate cancer scientific teams and programs in the country.